 It’s worth hunting out organically grown seeds and plants.

 Conventionally grown plants are often already loaded with pesticides and chemical fertilisers, or may be genetically modified – exactly the types of things you’re trying to avoid.

-See our suggestions for organic nurseries and online suppliers (right).
+See our suggestions for organic nurseries and online suppliers (above, right).
 Also look out for ‘organic’ labels at your local garden centre.

 As with all gardening, use the right plants in the right place.
 Select strong, healthy plants that suit your conditions, and look for naturally disease-resistant varieties.